bilgeaa/bilgeaa/README.md

 ### Hi there 👋
 - 🌿 I'm currently working on my master's in plant physiology!
-- 💻 I'm currently learning phyton.
+- 💻 I'm currently trying to learn phyton and R
-- ⚡ Fun fact: While I was studying, I wanted to be a bioinformatician in protein structure and protein stuff
+⚡Fun fact: While studying, I wanted to be a bioinformatician in protein structure and conformation.
+I was also interested in lncRNA in human diseases.
+- 📫 How to reach me: It's simple to send a mail

 <!--
 **bilgeaa/bilgeaa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.